mkanin/MatricesMultiplication/README.md

-# MatricesMultiplication
+# matrices-multiplication
-This is a program for getting results of square matrices multiplication by using the different approaches, classical approach and more advanced method of multiplication, such as "Divide and Conquer".
+This is a program for getting results of square matrices multiplication by using the different approaches, classical approach and more advanced method of multiplication, such as "Divide and Conquer" and its two version - classical recursive method and Strassen's algorithm.

-Please, draw attention that this applcication was not complete at this time.
-In this case see square_matrix_multiplication.py file with all implementation.